jparyani/mediagoblin/docs/source/codebase.rst

   * `MongoKit <http://namlook.github.com/mongokit/>`_: the lightweight
     ORM for MongoDB we're using which will make it easier to define structures and all that (will be swapped out soon...)

-  * `SQLAlchemy <http://sqlalchemy.org/>`_: SQL ORM and database interaction library for Python.
-We'll be moving to this in the upcoming move to SQL.

   * `Babel <http://babel.edgewall.org>`_: Used to extract and compile translations.